 Where did Pepsi drop the ball?

 They’d come up with this brilliant, irresistible tease to get people to try their product.
 By an overwhelming majority—and to their own surprise—they were winning hands down.
-The critical failure was in not facilitating a complete customer conversion.
+Pepsi’s critical failure was in not facilitating a complete customer conversion.

 They didn’t do enough to get people to switch to Pepsi as their default cola.
 Imagine yourself a loyal Coke drinker, taking the Pepsi challenge, and (quite to your utter shock) picking Pepsi.
 You leave the mall, maybe buy a Pepsi to try it out sometime in the next few days making sure they hadn’t laced the Pepsi with some odd substance, but then you quickly shift back to your beloved Coke.